stablekernel/aqueduct/source/docs/http/rest_controller.md

 Any value from the request itself can be accessed through the `request` property of a controller.

-This also means that an `HTTPController` instance cannot be reused to handle multiple requests; if it awaited on an operation, a new request could be assigned to the `request` property.
-Therefore, all `HTTPController`s must be added to a request processing pipeline with `generate`.
+This also means that an `RESTController` instance cannot be reused to handle multiple requests; if it awaited on an operation, a new request could be assigned to the `request` property.
+Therefore, all `RESTController`s must be added to a request processing pipeline with `generate`.
 If you add a controller with `pipe`, an exception will be thrown immediately at startup.